Archit404Error/ShortenUrls/backend/README.md

 This backend makes use of MongoDB, a NoSQL database that heavily emphasizes data nesting as opposed to data references.
 An examples of this can be seen in `customers/models.ts` with the Customer and Job classes.
 To read more about this, check out <a href="https://www.mongodb.com/docs/manual/core/data-modeling-introduction/">this page</a> on the MongoDB website about various schema structures.

 Generally speaking, embedding documents yields far speedier responses from MongoDB as opposed to traditional id references as used in SQL databases.
-Therefore, when creating new models it is important to continue nested data across various collections and documents.
+Therefore, when creating new models it is important to continue using nested data across various collections and documents.